 Increasing the appreciation of science, technology and engineering among the youth and society in general

-The media plays an important role in science communication, which is why we make a contribution into developing research journalism.
+As media plays an important role in science communication, we contribute in developing research journalism.
 Viewers have access to research-related television programmes such as Rocket 69 and At the Top of the Pyramid owing to the initiative of the Estonian Research Council.
-We also develop the miks.ee portal that introduces the career options for becoming a researcher and an engineer, and publish the miks.ee newsletter that features the activities of science communicators.
-A summer course and science communication conference are organised each year to support the cooperation of science communicators.
-We finance undertakings that popularise research and technology through a call for projects related to science communication.
+We also develop the www.miks.ee portal that introduces career options for becoming a researcher and an engineer, and publish the miks.ee newsletter that features the activities of science communicators.
+A summer school and science communication conference are organised each year to support the cooperation of science communicators.
+We finance undertakings that popularise research and technology through a call for science communication projects.

 National acknowledgements and competitions

 To provide a venue for research works and problem-based education, we organise annual national student research competition and national contests of young inventors.
 To highlight pedagogical research and introduce it to a large target group, we organise a competition for pedagogical research projects and a pedagogical research conference that summarises the results of the researches.
 As of 2006, Estonia acknowledges remarkable individuals and bodies with the national science communication award to value science communication.
 The highest award of the competition is the Tiiu Sild Memorial Lifetime Achievement Award for the long-standing and systematic popularisation of research and technology.